Public employee pension plans in the United States: Local Funding

-Local plans are slightly better funded than statewide plans in the US.
-Local plans are 78.2% funded in 2022, compared to 77.8% for statewide plans.
-However, the historical funding trends of municipally-managed plans are similar, if not identical to statewide plans.
-Locally-managed public pension plans account for approximately 12% of all unfunded liabilities of non-federal retirement systems.
+Funded ratios for statewide and municipally-managed plans have historically tended to move together, as both are affected by investment performance and changes to actuarial assumptions.
+The Equable Institute reported that the aggregate funded ratio for municipally-managed plans in 2021 was near its highest point in recent history.
+Most public pension unfunded liabilities reside within statewide retirement systems rather than local ones, primarily because statewide systems are larger, with more members and more promised benefits.

 Benefits

 Pension benefits in the U.S. can vary widely.
 The pension replacement rate, or percentage of a worker's pre-retirement income that the pension replaces, varies significantly across states and benefit tiers within state retirement systems.
-Whether or not a worker is enrolled in social security can significantly impact how secure a public worker’s retirement is.
+Whether or not a worker is enrolled in social security can significantly impact how secure a public worker's retirement is.
 This varies widely by state and profession.

-Pension benefits are primarily designed to favor workers who work a full career (typically at least 25 years of service), which account for approximately 24% of state-level public workers.
-In a study of 335 statewide retirement plans, Equable Institute found that 74.1% of pension plans in the US served this group of workers well.

-The same study found that workers with tenures of 10-25 years of service were served well by 10.9% of plans.
-Workers with less than 10 years of service were served well by .5% of plans.
+Pension benefits are primarily designed to favor workers who work a full career (typically at least 25 years of service), a group that accounts for approximately 24% of state-level public workers.
+In a study of 335 statewide retirement plans, the Equable Institute found that 74.1% of pension plans in the US served this group of workers well by its criteria.
+The same study found that workers with tenures of 10–25 years of service were served well by 10.9% of plans, and workers with less than 10 years of service by 0.5% of plans.

-In another study, Equable Institute found that the total lifetime value of teacher pension benefits have declined by $100,000 on average (13%) since 2005.
-A teacher hired for the 2005 school year can expect to earn $768,000 in retirement benefits, where as a teacher hired for the 2023 school year can expect to earn $668,000.
+In another study, the Equable Institute found that the total lifetime value of teacher pension benefits declined by $100,000 on average (13%) since 2005.
+A teacher hired for the 2005 school year could expect to earn $768,000 in retirement benefits, whereas a teacher hired for the 2023 school year can expect to earn $668,000.